Japan labor leader vows to fight for stable, better work

 On paper, Japanese women enjoy the same rights as men at work.
 In reality, those laws are not enforced.
 Women’s pay, benefits and opportunities for promotion lag far behind men’s.

-Gender inequality is also woven into the country’s tax and pension system, but it’s just part of a wider problem with workers’ rights, she said.
-“Companies have accountability for the treatment of each of their employees.”
+Gender inequality is also woven into the country’s tax and pension system, but it’s just part of a wider problem with workers’ rights, experts say.

 Kishida has mentioned various ways to combat inequality, which he and other leaders have acknowledged is a major drag on the economy -– families worried about making ends meet tend not to spend more than they have to.
 But economists say the hurdles to getting companies to raise wages and provide better benefits for non-permanent employees are daunting.